-ECOSOC is a central platform for policy analysis, review and guidance to Member States.
-The Council is also mandated with the integrated and coordinated follow up of all UN conferences in economic, social and environmental fields and to promote the balanced integration of the three dimensions of sustainable development.
+ECOSOC is a central platform for policy analysis, policy review and policy guidance to Member States.
+The Council is also mandated with the integrated and coordinated follow up of all UN conferences in economic, social and environmental fields and promotes the balanced integration of the three dimensions of sustainable development.

-The Council addresses the normative work of the UN system and its subsidiary bodies chiefly at the Coordination Segment, which aims to ensure that they contribute fully to the achievement and delivery of the 2030 Agenda for sustainable development.
+The Council addresses the normative work of the UN system policy and its subsidiary bodies chiefly at the Coordination Segment, which aims to ensure they contribute fully to the achievement and delivery of the 2030 Agenda for sustainable development.